Pineapple Cake Recipe makes an old fashioned pineapple cake. It is a layer cake from scratch, with a Pineapple Buttercream Frosting.

 Because recipes often were not written down, one learned how to make a cake by watching someone else do it.

-Or they created the recipe as they put together ingredients, taste-testing as they mixed it, until it was just right.
-This is the way I saw Mama do it!
+Folks created recipes as they put ingredients together, taste-testing as they mixed it, until it was just right.

 2 Vanilla Cake Recipe layers

 1 (20 oz.) can crushed pineapple, packed in juice

 Mix cake according to Vanilla Cake Recipe instructions.
 Bake in two 8" prepared cake pans.

 While the cake layers are cooling, stir the pineapple with it's juice and the sugar in a saucepan on medium heat until sugar is dissolved.
 Do Not Boil.
 Remove from heat.

 Place one layer of cake upside down on a plate.
 Punch about 10 holes in it with a toothpick.
 Spread one third of the hot pineapple mixture on top.

 Repeat procedure with the other layer, placing it on with the top side up.